josenalde/algorithms-programming/README.md

 # algorithms-programming
-scripts and classes material - algorithms and programming
+scripts and class material - algorithms and programming